Each season brings new adventures to Tappahannock and Essex County.

 Fresh Produce

-Tappahannock Farmers’ Market – Stroll the historic streets of Tappahannock during the Farmers’ Market on the 3rd Saturday of the month from April through November at the intersection of Cross and Prince streets.
+Tappahannock Farmers’ Market – Stroll the historic streets of Tappahannock during the Farmers’ Market on the 3rd Saturday of the month from April through November.

 Shop for fresh local produce, homemade baked goods, fresh meats and seafood, unique crafts and gifts and plants.
 The market also offers live music entertainment, on-site dining options and fun activities for the whole family.